halcy/Mastodon.py/docs/index.rst

 the constructor, "throw", "wait" and "pace", "wait" being the default.

 In "throw" mode, Mastodon.py makes no attempt to stick to rate limits.
-When a request hits the rate limit, it simply throws a MastodonRateLimitError.
+When a request hits the rate limit, it simply throws a `MastodonRateLimitError`.
 This is for applications that need to handle all rate limiting themselves (i.e. interactive apps), or applications wanting to use Mastodon.py in a multi-threaded context ("wait" and "pace" modes are not thread safe).